 conflicts of interest

 Uncle Ed is a recovering alcoholic.
-Rain has tried drinking once with disastrous, or at least embarrassing results.
+Rain has tried drinking alcohol once with disastrous, or at least embarrassing, results.
 Fynn appears to drink socially.
 The Flash drinks once in a moment of panic although he carries tequila with him all of the time.
-Some people might say that books for young readers should not include any references to less than desirable behavior.
+Some people might say that books for young readers should not include any references to undesirable behavior.

-I believe that you are people living in the real world and should be respected as such.
+I believe that young readers are people living in the real world and should be respected as such.
 I’d rather offer you a world like our own, with good and bad behaviors as well as, to the extent the story makes sense, their consequences.
-I love people who are battling alcoholism and those who’ve been damaged by them.
 The references are woven into the novel not to preach, but because they occur naturally in the story.